TendTo

 Feb 10, 2026

-The Medication Maze No One Trains You For
+Managing a Parent's Medications: The Maze No One Trains You For

 General·4 min

-The Medication Maze No One Trains You For
+Managing a Parent's Medications: The Maze No One Trains You For

 Your dad takes a blood thinner in the morning, a blood pressure pill at noon, a statin at night, an inhaler twice a day, and something for his prostate that you can never remember the name of.
 Oh, and the eye drops.
 And the vitamin D his neighbor recommended.
 Welcome to polypharmacy — and to one of the most stressful, error-prone parts of caregiving that nobody prepares you for.